Sentinel-2 & Landsat Cloud Masking Workflows

 )

-return out_mask.astype(bool)
+return out.astype(bool)

 @task(retries=2, retry_delay_seconds=10)